 View the Integrated Impact Assessment Scoping Report (consultation draft).

-Consultation on this draft scoping report is taking place between 25 August and 29 September 2017.
+Consultation on this draft scoping report took place between 25 August and 29 September 2017.

 Have a look at our integrated impact assessment for more information including the Scoping report.

 To be notified of future consultations, please email email@example.com so we can add you to our consultation database